 Still the biggest mobile network in Australia, veteran Telstra Mobile also has long had a reputation for being the most expensive.
 Until recently, anyway.
 Being able to boast the best coverage in the country has always been one of Telstra’s biggest goals.
 And they’ve succeeded – you’ll get Telstra coverage in many places the other two big providers simply can’t reach.

 Yes, they came under fire a few years ago for poor network performance.
-But ever since, Vodafone’s poured millions of dollars on upgrades.
+But ever since, Vodafone’s poured millions of dollars into upgrades.
 They now have a bunch of very happy customers enjoying a 4G network that’s being run on the very latest hardware.

 When you’re connecting to one of the “big three” you’ll be confident you’re getting the best of what that particular network can offer.
 These companies don’t hold anything back for their direct customers.
 But choosing between them is about more than features and perks – it’s about coverage as well.
 If you aren’t sure what the coverage in your area from one of the providers is like, invite some friends over to give you a chance to see how each network performs in your part of Australia.
 In inner-city areas, you’re not going to have any worries.
 But the further out you get, the more coverage becomes an important factor.
 When you get really far from big population centres, Telstra’s more likely to have solid coverage – though both Optus and Vodafone have been making massive efforts to change that.